masastack/MASA.Blazor/docs/Masa.Blazor.Docs/wwwroot/pages/components/baidumaps/en-US.md

 #### Move and zoom

 Use `Zoom` to get or set the map zoom.
+Use `MaxZoom` and `MinZoom` to get or set the max and min zoom level of your map.
 Use `Center` to get or set the map center.
 If target point is visible in sight, map center will smoothly move to that point.

 <masa-example file="Examples.components.baidumaps.ZoomAndMove"></masa-example>

+Use `TrafficOn` to turn on the real-time traffic layer.
+Use `MapType` to set type of the map (Normal map, Earth map or Satellite map).

+<masa-example file="Examples.components.baidumaps.MapLayer"></masa-example>